 Professor Simon Payne, Deputy Vice-Chancellor, said:

-“The University is committed to working closely with businesses to meet their higher skills needs and to embedding employability across our curriculum – as such, the degree apprenticeships are a perfect fit for Plymouth University.
+“The University is committed to working closely with businesses to meet their higher skills needs and to embedding employability across our curriculum – as such, the degree apprenticeships are a perfect fit for the University of Plymouth.
 They will enable us to work even more closely with local businesses to enhance skill levels across the region.
 And they will provide students with a range of opportunities to earn and learn, transforming them into rounded graduates fully prepared for the world of work.”